What is Barcode Scanner?

 - Speed up reading performance

-Create a new Windows Forms (.NET 5+) desktop application with barcode reader using C#
+Create a new Windows Forms (.NET 5+) application with barcode reader using C#

 In the following C# tutorial, we will use C# Barcode Reader library to enable a barcode scanner in a Windows Forms desktop application.